Changissnz/selfinterest/README.md

 to the narrative.
 Some common uses of the narrative are to ascribe objectivity to that which otherwise can only be opinionated on given the facts at disposal, to draw conclusions on the matters that otherwise can only be speculated on due to the missing of vital facts.
-The narrative fills in the holes of missing information, uses language of collective acceptance or traditionalist practice to advance points by rational-like expression, and is used to offer direction of morality and action to those individuals susceptible to believing the narrative, out of what the individuals believe is for the betterment of themselves based on their self-interest, in which case their will is for advancing the procedures of reactionary quality to the narrative.
+The narrative fills in the holes of missing information, removes plausible sources of doubt, uses language of collective acceptance or traditionalist practice to advance points by rational-like expression, and offers direction of morality and action to those individuals susceptible to believing the narrative, out of what the individuals believe is for the betterment of themselves based on their self-interest, in which case their will is for advancing the procedures of reactionary follow-up from the narrative.
 On the use of the narrative for constructive purposes, the self that feels lost or at odds with the course of their life's trajectory can be made to accept the realities of their situation by the perspective embedded in the narrative they have interpreted as